 Traveling to Mt Vesuvius is made easy thanks to the Circumvesuviana train.
 When traveling to Mt Vesuvius from Naples go to the main central station (Garibaldi).
 From there, take the train to Ercolano Scavi station.
 The journey time by train from Garibaldi station to Ercolano is only about 20 minutes.

-However, we were traveling from Sorrento so the travel time is a bit longer – 50 minutes.
+However, we were traveling from Sorrento, so the travel time is a bit longer – 50 minutes.
 After you arrive at Ercolano Scavi, just catch the Mt Vesuvius volcano tour bus outside the station.

 The bus will take passengers to the car park that is located about 200 meters below the summit.
 However, travelers must walk in from that point.
 The incline is moderate and results in a mild workout.

-Additionally, the summit of Mt Vesuvius is about 1200 meters above sea level.
+Furthermore, the summit of Mt Vesuvius is about 1200 meters above sea level.
 Therefore, the weather conditions can change rapidly and visitors should come prepared for the elements.

 One of the most interesting Mt Vesuvius volcano facts is that prior to it’s most famous eruption in 79 A.C.E., Mt Vesuvius was part of the much larger Mt Somma.
 In fact, Mt Vesuvius is merely the cone of a what was the much larger Somma-Vesuvius volcano complex.